 It’s up to you – positive or negative

 Stress can be positive and keep us alert and leave us ready to avoid danger or dangerous situations.
-Stress can become negative when we face continuous challenges and we don’t have relief or relaxation between those challenges.
+It can become negative when we face continuous challenges and we don’t have relief or relaxation between those challenges.
 Than we become overworked and naturally stress-related tension starts to build.

 Stress that continues without paying attention to our body telling us it needs relief leads “distress”, which is a negative stress reaction.
-Distress and the stressing symptom can lead to various physical problems which include headaches, stomach ache, upset stomach, raised blood pressure, tight chest with chest pain, diabetes, asthma, arthritis, skin conditions, anxiety, trouble sleeping, interrupted sleep pattern, moodiness, depression and of course not to forget stress can worsen health issues which you are already experiencing.
+Distress and the stressing symptom can lead to various physical problems which include headaches, stomach ache, upset stomach, raised blood pressure, tight chest with chest pain, diabetes, asthma, arthritis, skin conditions, anxiety, trouble sleeping, interrupted sleep pattern, moodiness, depression and of course not to forget how it can worsen health issues which you are already experiencing.

 And do these sound familiar?